timgit/pg-boss/README.md

 CREATE DATABASE pgboss;
 CREATE user postgres WITH PASSWORD 'postgres';
 GRANT ALL PRIVILEGES ON DATABASE pgboss to postgres;
+-- run the following command in the context of the pgboss database CREATE EXTENSION pgcrypto;
 ```

 If you use a different database name, username or password, or want to run the test suite against a database that is running on a remote machine then you will need to edit the `test/config.json` file with the appropriate connection values.